|

 [Summary yet to be added]

-- Backhousia myrtifolia
+- Backhousia australis G.Benn.

-- Australian Lancewood, Grey Myrtle
+- Australian Lancewood

 - Eucalyptus L'Hér.

 500 species are found in Australia and two or three species in Indo Malaysia.
-The barks of the trees of this family vary considerably but, being easily recognized, are an aid in classification and account for some of the common names.
+The barks of the trees of this family vary considerably but, being easily recognised, are an aid in classification and account for some of the common names.
 The most common kind is smooth bark (gum trees) which exfoliates in patches.
 Other kinds have scaly bark (blood woods, etc.), thick and fibrous bark (stringy barks), hard furrowed bark, often black with age (iron barks).
 Eucalyptus oils vary in chemical composition.

 - Eucalyptus camaldulensis Dehnh.

-- (syns Eucalyptus acuminata Hook., Eucalyptus longirostris F. Muell. ex Miq., Eucalyptus rostrata Cav., Eucalyptus rostrata Schltdl.)
+- [syns Eucalyptus acuminata Hook., Eucalyptus longirostris F.Muell. ex Miq., Eucalyptus rostrata Cav., Eucalyptus rostrata Schltdl.]

 - Blue Gum, Murray Red Gum, River Red Gum, Yarrow